Blendify/blender-manual/blender_docs/manual/render/cameras.rst

 The active camera can also be set in the *Scene* tab of the *Properties Editor*.

 The camera with the solid triangle on top is the active camera.
-Limit and mist indicators of cameras are drawn darker if the camera is not the active camera for the current scene.
+Limit and mist indicators of cameras are displayed darker if the camera is not the active camera for the current scene.

 .. note::